Virginia Theft Lawyer

 Another factor for consideration in cases of theft is the value of the property, goods, or services which were unlawfully obtained.
 In Virginia, theft is often referred to as larceny, and may be classified as either petit larceny or grand larceny.
 Petit larceny, or petty theft, occurs when the value of stolen goods is less than $500.
 Theft of anything valued at more than $500 is considered grand larceny.
 While a grand larceny conviction is punishable by imprisonment for up to 20 years, even petty theft is subject to incarceration for up to 12 months.

 If you have been charged with a theft crime, act quickly to secure legal representation.
-A Virginia theft lawyer can advise clients about how to proceed throughout the course of an investigation and can develop an effective defense to help protect his or her client from errant or unnecessary charges.
+A Northern Virginia theft lawyer can advise clients about how to proceed throughout the course of an investigation and can develop an effective defense to help protect his or her client from errant or unnecessary charges.

 Embezzlement is a white collar crime in which an individual in a trusted capacity illegally diverts or keeps funds or goods for his or her own personal use or to give to another party who is not the rightful owner.
 Falsification of records and illicitly-altered bookkeeping are often methods by which money is “skimmed” from a business, company, or organization.
 Often, embezzlement takes place over a period of time, where small – and hopefully undetectable – values are set aside and accumulated gradually.
 Sometimes, on the other hand, embezzlement involves large sums of funds or property which are taken at once.